-Co-parenting during COVID-19: Professor Michael Saini draws on virtual solutions to connect children and parents — and prevent escalating legal disputesCategories: Faculty in the News, Michael Saini
+Co-parenting during COVID-19: Professor Michael Saini draws on virtual solutions to connect children and parents — and prevent escalating legal disputesCategories: Faculty, Michael Saini

 Some media reports depict families in the COVID-19 world baking bread, playing board games and bonding, while other stories paint a dark picture of domestic strife, emotional trauma and even abuse.
 U of T Professor Michael Saini is studying this disparity and using technology to ease the strain on parents and children in the latter group.